Anku5hk/Programmers_guide_to_Python/book.md

 print(my_instance.other_var1) # can access
 my_instance.fun1() # can access
 ```
 3. **Static**: Static methods are also bound to classes.
 But they don't have access to instance/class state.
 They can't read/modify any variables beside their local scope.
 These methods exist because that function has to belong to the class like a independent function but inside a class.
 They are defined using *staticmethod* as decoration (using *@staticmethod* prefix), these methods are not required to pass class as first argument.
+These methods can also be subclassed.
 ```Python
 class MyClass:
   # defining a class method, use the '@staticmethod' decorator